Equality and Diversity

 A snapshot of the composition of staff shows us that 5% identify themselves as Asian, 5% identify as Mixed/Black/Other, 83% identify themselves as White British and 5% as White Other.
 In addition, 2% of the staff have not stated their ethnicity.

 The role of the committee

-The committee consists of staff and students who voluntary come together to raise awareness of equality, diversity and inclusion.
+The committee consists of staff and students who voluntarily come together to raise awareness of equality, diversity and inclusion.
 Led by the ED&I Coordinator, they are responsible for taking the lead in developing the equality and diversity and fundamental British values activity across College, including ways in which to advance and celebrate diversity and ensure equal opportunities for all.
 They also provide advice and feedback to the Senior Leadership Team and contribute to the Equality and Diversity Annual Report.
 The College’s quality cycle and self-assessment reports monitor student progression which includes focused analysis of various groups within the college.
-An action plan is produced to address any underperformance.